Dhiren-T/TG-EU_SubmissionLogger/README.md

 - Be sure to run at a sensible interval

 To execute with CLI argument:
-- run the .py file passing CLI arguments username and apikey at execution:
+- run the .py file passing CLI arguments with your Threatgrid username Threatgrid apikey and region (eu or US) at execution:

 Syntax:
-- EU_threatgrid_submission_logger.py 'ThreatGrid UserName' 'ThreatGrid User API Key'
+- EU_threatgrid_submission_logger.py 'ThreatGrid UserName' 'ThreatGrid User API Key' 'EU|COM'

+- If you login to panacea.threatgrid.com use 'com' in the region field
+- If you login to panacea.threatgrid.eu use 'eu' in the region field

-If script is run without CLI args,  prompts will be displayed on screen for username and TG API key.
+If the script is run without CLI args,  prompts will be displayed on screen for username, TG API key & Region

 ## Script Output